YoussBGD/ssm-dta/README.md

 - If you want to perform evaluation, click on the "Browse files" button next to "Upload Labels File" to select and upload a file containing binding affinity scores (labels). (see example.label).

 #### Select Prediction Mode:
-Choose the desired prediction mode from the "Select Mode" dropdown menu.
+-Choose the desired prediction mode from the "Select Mode" dropdown menu.
 There are two options:
 - "Prediction": Use this mode if you only want to predict the binding affinity scores for the given molecule-protein pairs.
 - "Evaluation": Use this mode if you have a labels file and want to evaluate the performance of the SSM-DTA model by comparing the predicted scores with the true scores.<br><br>
                 you can download the **Benchmark/** directory from the link below, it contains test sets from DAVIS, KIBA, BindingDB_IC50 and BIndingDB_KI databases, you can use them directly for benchmarking the SSM-DTA model as they are alredy in the good format file.